 The College has various resources that it uses in pursuit of its strategic aims.
-It had £14m of net assets at the end of the financial year.
-This included liabilities of £2.46m owed to Barclays under a loan agreement, £23.1m long term creditor for repayment of funding to the ESFA.
+It had £49.5m of net assets at the end of the financial year.
+This included liabilities of £2.46m owed to Barclays under a loan agreement and a £5m long-term creditor for repayment of funding to the ESFA. £31 million of assets are committed to fund a major development project of the College's Weybridge campus.
+This work is supported by two large grants £6.7 m from the DfE college transformation fund and £5.9m from Surrey CC.

-Tangible resources include the main site at its Weybridge campus situated near to the train station in Weybridge, Surrey.
+Tangible resources utilised during the year included the main site at the Weybridge campus situated near the train station in Weybridge, Surrey.
 This main site has workshops for engineering and construction as well as kitchens for catering and art and design studios.
 It also has a dedicated facility for SEND students as well as sports and gym facilities.

-The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Kynvett College and a new facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.
+The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Knyvett College and a facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.

-The College has prepared a plan for the resizing, re-orientation and refurbishment of the Weybridge Campus to enable it to deliver its forecast provision efficiently and effectively and improve the facility for its learners and the community.
-These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long term creditor.
-Planning application was submitted in May 2023.
+The College developed a plan for the resizing, re-orientation and refurbishment of the Weybridge Campus to enable it to deliver its forecast provision efficiently and effectively and improve the facility for its learners and the community.
+These plans also included the re-development of the site that would generate funds to repay a substantial proportion, £20m, of the ESFA clawback debt which was shown as a long-term creditor at 31st July 2023.
+The College's planning application was approved in December 2023 and in July 2024 the contract to sell a large proportion of the College's spare estate to Cala Homes completed.

-The College employed 231 staff (average headcount), of whom 147 were teaching staff and the remainder support and professional staff to support the College activities.
+The College employed 181 staff (average headcount), of whom 68 were teaching staff and the remainder support and professional staff to support the College activities.

-In 2022-23 the College delivered activity that produced £8,948,000 for Young People, £710,000 for adults, £54,000 for higher education (Office for Students) and £586,000 for apprenticeship programmes.
+In 2023-24 the College delivered activity that produced £9,886,000 for Young People, £756,000 for adults and £767,000 for apprenticeship programmes.

-The College had 2,292 learners in the year, of which 1,374 were 16 to 18 year olds, 252 apprentices, 141 higher education learners, and 525 adult learners.
+The College had 2,021 learners in the year, of which 1,360 were 16 to 18 year olds, 272 apprentices, 40 higher education learners, and 349 adult learners.